Mesalazine (oral) for inflammatory bowel disease

 It is important that you follow your doctor’s instructions about how much to give.

-Tablets should be swallowed whole with a glass of water, milk or juice.
-Your child must not chew the tablet.
-Tablets should not be cut or crushed, as they have a special coating.
+- Tablets must be swallowed whole with a glass of water, juice, or squash.
+Your child should not chew the tablet.
+Tablets should not be crushed.

-Granules should be placed on the tongue and swallowed with a glass of water, milk or juice.
+- Granules should be placed on the tongue and swallowed with a glass of water, squash, or juice.
 Your child should not chew the granules.

 When should the medicine start working?